Camberwell Football Club: VFA

 The club improved through the early 1970s, and became a regular Division 2 finalist from 1973.
 The club played in losing Grand Finals in 1975 against Brunswick and in 1978 against Frankston, before winning its first premiership in 1979, defeating Oakleigh by 38 points.
 Promoted to Division 1 for the first time, the club was relegated after one season, but won the Division 2 premiership again in 1981, defeating Waverley by 32 points in the Grand Final.
 In the next few years, Camberwell was considered one of the boom clubs of the VFA, and in 1984 it reached the Division 1 finals for the first time since the 1940s.

 Camberwell's position deteriorated abruptly in 1985.
 Struggling financially, as many VFA clubs were, it asked its players to take a pay cut at the start of the season; but, still unable to make its player payments, senior players began to walk out on the club at midseason.
 Within a year, there had been an exodus of more than forty players, plus the club was left with a large damage bill after a grandstand fire.
 The inexperienced team which remained was winless with a percentage of only 30.1 in 1986, including suffering a VFA-record loss against Williamstown by 315 points, and was relegated.
 The club was more competitive in Division 2, but endured two consecutive winless seasons after the competition was recombined into a single division in 1989.
 (Note: Camberwell defeated Sunshine by 51 points in round 3 of the 1989 VFA season, but the result was expunged after Sunshine withdrew from the season following round 9.)
 After pre-season form indicated the club would be even less competitive in 1991, the club dropped out of the VFA a couple of weeks prior to the start of the season.

 VAFA

 Camberwell hoped to regroup and rejoin the VFA in 1992, but this did not eventuate.
 Instead, the club joined the Victorian Amateur Football Association (VAFA) as Camberwell Amateurs for the 1992 VAFA season, competing in the G North section.
 Although the club finished fifth at the end of the season and did not make the finals series, they were promoted to F2 Section in 1993, in which they finished second-last with only three wins.
+The club played at Rathmines Road Reserve in Hawthorn East during the 1993 season.

 Camberwell's final season was in 1994 in the Club XVIII North section (formerly known as G Section North), with the club winning its final game against North Old Boys.
 In the summer of 1995, Camberwell went into recess and folded later that year.